The wastewater treatment process

 • biological and chemical treatment of odour.

-Odour emissions and intensity are affected by a number of variables such as the age of the sewage, wind direction, rain and temperature.
+Odour emissions and intensity are affected by a number of variables such as the age of the wastewater, wind direction, rain and temperature.

-If you have any concerns regarding our sewage treatment plants, or if you notice any damage or faults, please contact us.
+If you have any concerns regarding our wastewater treatment plants, or if you notice any damage or faults, please contact us.

-Sewage goes through a multi-stage process of treatment at our plants.
-These processes clean and filter the sewage to remove:
+Wastewater goes through a multi-stage process of treatment at our plants.
+These processes clean and filter the wastewater to remove:

 • bad bacteria